EM:RAP Admin, Groups Feature

 EM:RAP delivers world-class medical education to emergency medicine professionals worldwide.
 They offer a variety of platforms, including a website and app for streaming audio and video content, along with a dedicated platform for accessing medical and drug reference chapters.

-My role: Lead product designer for the React-based Admin product, responsible for conducting client interviews, creating wireframes, high-fidelity mockups, prototypes, and overseeing user testing throughout development.
+My role: Lead product designer for the React-based Admin, responsible for conducting client interviews, creating wireframes, high-fidelity mockups, prototypes, and leading user testing.

-Team: Several developers, a product owner and a project manager.
+Team: Several software developers, a product owner and a project manager.

 Goal

 The "Customer Groups" feature enabled groups of medical practitioners to access discounted subscriptions based on group size.
-The EM:RAP support team managed the creation, updates, and renewals of these groups through the Admin platform.
+The EM:RAP support team managed the creation, update, and renewal of these groups through the Admin platform.
 The project aimed to migrate this feature to the new React Admin system, modernizing and enhancing it for greater efficiency and automation.

-We conducted interviews with the EM:RAP support team to gain a comprehensive understanding of their workflow, both within and outside the Admin system.
-During these discussions, we uncovered several challenges, including numerous bugs in the current system, such as incorrect calculations that forced the support team to rely on manual workarounds.
-In particular, the group creation and renewal processes were largely manual and occurred outside the Admin tool.
-This led to a general lack of trust in the platform, making the team hesitant to adopt a more automated solution, as they preferred to manually verify each step.
+We conducted interviews with the EM:RAP support team to gain a comprehensive understanding of their workflow, both within and outside the current Admin system.
+During these discussions, we identified several issues and pain points and discovered, the group creation and renewal processes were largely manual and occurred outside the Admin tool.
+Some of the issues led to a general lack of trust in the platform, making the team hesitant to adopt a more automated solution, as they preferred to manually verify each step.
+We also learned that the team really valued maintaining personal touchpoints throughout the process, often via email.

-The pain points we identified during the interviews were:
+The main pain points we identified during the interviews were:

 • Using spreadsheets to manage calculations, creating invoices and receipts, managing upcoming renewals and assigning groups to support members